 Many of us know the feeling when we’ve gone too far with hair dye and styling after a while.
-Sometimes it comes from a bad salon experience, and other times it can be due to too many treatments that hurt our hair.
-Either way, the outcome of fried and frizzy hair isn’t fun.
+Sometimes it comes from a bad salon experience, and other times, it can be due to too many treatments that hurt the hair.
+Either way, the outcome of fried and frizzy hair is not fun!
 And, it’s easy to feel down when our hair isn’t looking its best.

 7. Don’t skip haircuts!

-9. Up your vitamin intake and eat right
+8. Up your vitamin intake and eat right.